Moto G (2nd generation): Firmware updates

 The second-generation Moto G received an Android 4.4.4 "KitKat" maintenance update in September 2014.
 The update was for version 21.11.23 and includes various bug fixes and performance improvements.
-The main changes noticed in this update are: the Google Now Launcher, an improvement in battery life, new language and input options, a new camera picture-taking sound and a new design for the "Powered By Android" logo on the boot screen.
+The main changes noticed in this update are: the Google Now Launcher, an improvement in battery life, new language and input options, a new camera picture-taking sound, and a new design for the "Powered By Android" logo on the boot screen.

 The Android 5.0 "Lollipop" update began rolling out in November 2014.
 This update was for version 22.11.6.
 The Pure Edition of this phone in the US (the carrier-unlocked version) became the world's first mobile phone, after Google's current Nexus models, to be updated to Android 5.0 Lollipop.

 The Android Lollipop 5.0.2 update became available in several non-US countries including Australia, Germany, India, and the United Kingdom in January/February 2015.

 In India, the Marshmallow update was rolled out for the second-generation Moto G in February 2016.
 Motorola has published the release notes for the Android 6.0 Marshmallow update, which include details on the enhancements included in the update.

 Critical reception

 The second-generation Moto G received extremely positive reviews from critics with several websites calling it one of the best budget smartphones of 2014.
 It was mainly praised for its smooth performance after its Lollipop update.
 Michael Sawh of trustedreviews.com gave it 9 out of 10 stars, praising its strong battery life and excellent value for money.
 GSMchoice claims that the phone is a good quality product.
 However, compared to the previous model, it did not offer anything special.
 According to GSMchoice, the second-generation Moto G's advantages are: dual SIM, micro SD card slot, USB On-The-Go, good stereo speakers, good quality camera, good call quality, and all the features that most users need without adding bloat.
-Disadvantages include a poor sales package, durability of plastic bezel, and lack of LTE in some models.
+Disadvantages include a poor sales package, the durability of the plastic bezel, and a lack of LTE in some models.